About David Duke

 In April, 2009, it was reported that Duke, who had arrived in the Czech Republic at the invitation of Czech neo-Nazis to deliver three lectures in Prague and Brno to promote his book My Awakening, was arrested on suspicion of "denying or approving of the Nazi genocide and other Nazi crimes," and other rights violations charges punishable by up to three years in prison in the Czech Republic.
 The Czech police released Duke the following day and ordered him to leave the country by midnight.
 Duke was scheduled to give a lecture at Charles University in Prague but it was canceled after university officials learned that neo-Nazis were planning to attend.

-In 2009, it was reported that Duke was living in Salzburg, Austria, on Lake Zeller.
-From there, he runs an Internet business taking and selling photographs of rare birds and other wildlife.
+In 2009, it was reported that Duke was living in Salzburg, Austria, on Lake Zeller, only the latest of the many European homes he has had since emerging from prison after his 2002 plea bargain.
+From Austria, he ran an Internet business taking and selling hand-tinted, postcard-like photographs of wildlife and landscapes and describing himself, in part, as an “artist.”
 Duke wrote of his new home, "I'm not in Austria for any political activities.
 I just come to Austria to relax – the mountains are beautiful.
 The Austrian Alps are just beautiful.
 There's beauty all over the world."

 In 2011, Duke was arrested in Cologne, Germany, while on his way to address a group of rightwing extremists.
 German authorities detained him for a few days before deporting him back to Austria.
-The former Klan leader, they said, was “not entitled to stay in Germany” because of a travel ban in an unspecified European country (most likely the Czech Republic).
+The former Klan leader, they said, was “not entitled to stay in Germany” because of a travel ban in an unspecified European country, probably Switzerland.

 In protest, Duke issued a self-righteous “Open Letter to the World” to set the record straight on his allegedly innocuous “basic beliefs and principles.”
 He was not a white supremacist but rather a supporter of every people’s “right to preserve their freedom and their identity.”
 He was not a Holocaust denier but “a Holocaust exposer.”
 He is also a man who, at Iran President Mahmoud Ahmadinejad’s 2006 Holocaust denial conference, called the Holocaust “the device used as the pillar of Zionist imperialism, Zionist aggression, Zionist terror and Zionist murder.”